turingschool/curriculum/source/paths/elevate/maximizing_heroku.markdown

 ### PostgreSQL Levels

-The basic PostgreSQL instance is good enough for development and to get your application running, but it is not very high performance *and* it only allows 10,000 total rows of data.
+When you provision an application on Heroku it automatically comes with the **Hobby-Dev** level database.

+#### Hobby-Dev Limitations

+You should be aware that the free Hobby-Dev database has some significant limitations:

+* It allows only 10,000 rows of data in aggregate across all tables
+* It does not allow for "follower" databases, making backup more complex
+* Max 20 connections
+* 0mb of RAM

+#### Standard-Yanari

+We'll upgrade to the Standard-Yanari level which:

+* Costs $50/month
+* Unlimited data rows, 64gb total data
+* Follower databases enabled
+* Max 60 connections
+* 410mb RAM

-At the other end of the scale, you can spend $6,000/month on an instance with 68gb of dedicated RAM and support for a terrabyte of data.
+From there it goes up and up.
+You can spend $6,000/month on an instance with 68gb of dedicated RAM and support for a terrabyte of data.
 You can [see all the options here](https://addons.heroku.com/heroku-postgresql).

 ### Replacement vs Migration